 SIPRI is pleased to launch a new video series on perceptions of nuclear challenges in South Asia, featuring experts from India, Pakistan, Russia and the United States.

 The interviews were conducted as a part of the more comprehensive research project ‘Assessing Nuclear Deterrence Risks and Challenges in South Asia’.
-The series gives a voice to key players in the field towards a mutual understanding of the complexity of nuclear challenges that are impacting South Asia today.
-Among the challenges highlighted are the active territorial disputes in South Asia between nuclear-armed states that pose escalatory risks; a multilateral arms competition involving possessors of nuclear weapons and non-nuclear-weapon states; and challenges posed by technological advancements in the military domain.
+The series gives a voice to key players in the field, working towards a mutual understanding of the complexity of nuclear challenges that are impacting South Asia today.
+Among the challenges highlighted are the active territorial disputes in South Asia between nuclear-armed states that pose escalatory risks; a multilateral arms competition involving possessors of nuclear weapons and non-nuclear weapon states; and challenges posed by technological advancements in the military domain.
 The series also aims to identify concrete recommendations on engagement between the countries and transparency and confidence-building measures to address these nuclear risks.

 Watch the expert interviews with:

 - Dr Manpreet Sethi, Senior Fellow, Centre for Air Power Studies

 - Dr Rabia Akhtar, Director, Centre for Security, Strategy and Policy Research, University of Lahore